intentrai/IntentR/CODE_RULES/CODE_COMPLETE.md

 ### Microservices Architecture

-The Balut application follows a microservices architecture pattern with the following characteristics:
+The UbeCode application follows a microservices architecture pattern with the following characteristics:

 - **Service Independence** - Each microservice operates independently
 - **Technology Flexibility** - Services can use different technologies as needed